Risersoft/formulacad-fcl/README.md

 This repository contains the FCL specification, sample models, and the standard component library used by FormulaCAD.

-Models defined here are executed and rendered by the FormulaCAD platform.
-The platform itself is not part of this repository.

 ---

 ## What's in here